StarRocks/starrocks/docs/faq/Sql_faq.md

 To solve this problem, increase the value of the `memory_limitation_per_thread_for_schema_change` parameter in the **be.conf** file.
 This parameter refers to the maximum storage that can be allocated for a single task to change the scheme.
 The default value of the maximum storage is 2 GB.

-## Does StarRocks have limitations on query result caching?
+## Does StarRocks support caching query results?

-StarRocks does not support result caching.
-StarRocks enables the page cache to cache the query result for repetitive use.
-This allows subsequent query execution to get results directly from the cache.
-You can set the `storage_page_cache_limit` parameter in the **be.conf** file to specify the size of the page cache.
-The default size of the page cache is 20 GB.
+StarRocks does not directly cache final query results.
+From v2.5 onwards, StarRocks uses the Query Cache feature to save the intermediate results of first-stage aggregation in the cache.
+New queries that are semantically equivalent to previous queries can reuse the cached computation results to accelerate computations.
+Query cache uses BE memory.
+For more information, see [Query cache](../using_starrocks/query_cache.md).

 ## When a `Null` is included in the calculation, the calculation results of functions are false except for the ISNULL() function